Featured For Rent For Sale Featured Off Market Owner Occupants

 Description

-• Freedom – Stop Renting, Start Owning for less per month, run your own business, or tell us where you want to own!
+• Freedom – Stop Renting, Start Owning for less per month

 Cor Ave E11 Lancaster, CA 93535 – For Sale

-2.43 Acre Freedom Maker – RV’s OK – Why is this a Freedom Maker?
-When I first started researching Lancaster CA, I thought Lancaster CA?
-The more I researched, the more I realized why Lancaster CA has grown so big.
-When it comes to the high priced over crowded places in CA, I realized the cost savings and rural freedom that Lancaster CA has to offer.
+2.43 Acre Freedom Maker – RV’s OK – When it comes to the high priced over crowded places in CA, I realized the cost savings and rural freedom that Lancaster CA has to offer.
 This 2.43 acres is just a few miles from town, where you can escape from the city, build your dreams, and be close enough for work, without the LA 405 slow moving traffic, every day for the rest of your life.
 The pros and cons, the ever increasing high price of rent and housing, crowded cities, high crime or financial relief, low cost vacant land, space and peace of mind, creating a life the way you want it and still close enough to get into the city when needed.
-This is a place where you can park an RV and a few extra RVs or trailers for rental income, with very few neighbors, or county issues to deal with and build a tiny home or a big home on your schedule and on your budget.
+This is a place with very few neighbors, or county issues to deal with.
+You can build a home on your schedule and on your budget.
 It’s a vacation hub as well where you have the space for peace and serenity and the freedom to create your dreams!
 If you are a handyman you are close enough for work, people, and all the supplies needed!

 • APN # 3310-010-014